-- What I want the group to know and understand: It’s key to invite someone to trust in Jesus once that person has heard the gospel.
+- KNOW: It’s important to invite someone to trust in Jesus once that person has heard the gospel.

-- What I want the group to experience: Excitement about the prospect of God working through us to lead someone to faith in Jesus; conviction that we need to give people this opportunity and leave the results to God.
+- EXPERIENCE: Excitement about the prospect of God working through us to lead someone to faith in Jesus; conviction that we need to give people this opportunity and leave the results to God.

-- How I want the group to respond: By taking the step of faith to invite people to place their faith in Jesus when sharing the gospel with them.
+- DO: By taking the step of faith to invite people to place their faith in Jesus when sharing the gospel with them.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!